-If you enter Epcot at the front of the park, you are greeted by several holiday cards, construction walls, and signage for the Festival of the Holidays.
+When you arrive at Epcot’s main entrance, you are greeted by signage for the Festival of the Holidays.

-We’ll start this portion of our walk with Epcot’s Christmas tree located in the World Showcase Plaza.
-This is a favorite tree for many, decorated with various phrases and decor from the different countries of the World Showcase.
+We’ll continue toward the World Showcase Plaza.
+This is where Epcot’s formal Christmas tree resides.
+This tree is a favorite for many.
+It’s decorated with various phrases and decor from the countries represented in the World Showcase.

 An angel sits atop the tree, presenting the world to the heavens above.

 Behind the Christmas tree, there’s a stage set up by the lagoon.
 It’s for a gospel, rhythm, and blues group that goes by the name of Joyful.
 They will be at Epcot throughout the Christmas and Kwanza holidays.

 I saw a performance and can say they live up to their name.
 So make sure to see them for a little extra holiday spirit.